JeremyPP/Jahia-MF2/README.md

 More shadow deeps will be added in the future.

-You can use the class `.notActiveCard` to add a 57% opacity on a card.
+You can use the class `.card-notActive` to add a 57% opacity on a card.

 ##### Page loader